 How Nobel Peace Prize Winners Are Nominated and Chosen

-The Nobel Peace Prize is intended to give attention, encouragement, and much-needed funding to people and organizations who are trying to bring peace on Earth. to help them expand their work and have more success.
-Although there are about 100 other peace prizes awarded throughout the world, the Nobel prize is one of the most famous.
+The Nobel Peace Prize is intended to give attention, encouragement, and much-needed funding to people and organizations who are trying to bring peace on Earth.
+The goal is to help them expand their work and have more success.
+Although there are dozens of other peace prizes awarded throughout the world, the Nobel prize is one of the most famous.

-The winner of the Nobel Peace Prize receives a medal, the title of Nobel Peace Prize Laureate, a personal diploma, and 10 million Swedish crowns (more than $1.4 million US dollars).
+The winner of the Nobel Peace Prize receives a medal, the title of Nobel Peace Prize Laureate, a personal diploma, and 10 million Swedish crowns (which works out to more than $1.4 million US dollars).

 But who gets to decide which people have made the greatest steps toward peace in any given year?